edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 ## Limitations of Edge Functions {/* limitations */}

-Edge functions are designed to operate only on edge links and will not work with permalinks.
-Permalinks bypass the edge network and directly serve the content from the origin, hence any edge function logic will not be applied (or may operate in a degraded capacity).
+Edge functions are only compatible with edge links.
+Permalinks are unsupported since they bypass the edge network and serve content directly from the origin.
+This behavior causes either degraded functionality or prevents edge function logic from being applied.

 When deploying your project, it's important to distinguish between the edge link and the permalink for proper testing and functionality verification.
 The following screenshot indicates where you can find the permalink and edge link for your project in the {{ PORTAL }}.